Daniel Andrews: 'Bike Boy' conspiracy theory

+In November 2024, audio from the phone call Andrews made to triple-zero was released following a request under parliamentary privilege by Libertarian MLC David Limbrick.
+In November 2025, Meuleman initiated a lawsuit against Andrews in the Federal Court.

 Political positions

 Andrews has been a member of the Labor Left faction since he joined the party in 1993.
-Having been an advocate for environmentalism and climate change, he supported the pledge for net zero emissions by 2050, and has started plans to renationalise the state electricity grid following the 2022 state election.
+Having been an advocate for environmentalism and action to combat climate change, he supported the pledge for net zero emissions by 2050, and has started plans to renationalise the state electricity grid following the 2022 state election.
 Andrews has furthermore been a long time republican, and supports abolishing Australia's constitutional monarchy in favour of a federal republic.

 Andrews has voiced support throughout his career for same sex marriage, the protection and expansion of LGBT rights and the promotion of awareness and respect for transgender and transitioning people, particularly amongst young Victorians.
 On 24 May 2016, Andrews issued a formal apology on behalf of the Victorian Government, to the LGBT community, and specifically members of the community who had been charged with homosexual offences and crimes in the state prior to the decriminalisation of homosexuality in 1981.
 Premier Andrews said in a speech to the Victorian Parliament:

 "On behalf of the parliament, the government and the people of Victoria: for the laws we passed, and the lives we ruined, and the standards we set, we are so sorry; humbly, deeply, sorry."

 Andrews, who is Catholic himself, has also been an outspoken critic of the Catholic Church in Australia, for their failure to adequately respond to extensive issues relating to child sexual abuse.
 On the death of Australia's most senior Catholic, Cardinal George Pell, Andrews remarked that his government would make no offer for a state funeral and instead made the following statement:

 "For victim-survivors, [I want] to send the clearest possible message: We see you, we believe you, we support you and you're at the centre of not only our thoughts, not only our words, but our actions."

 Andrews has somewhat conservative views towards illicit drugs, being against the decriminalisation of recreational marijuana, and also against pill testing at music festivals.